TabelO-1/DND/Veldraxian Campaign/Plot/Overall_simple.md

 ### Opener

-When the players arrive, the Grandfather will attempt to tell them of the Kingdom's Corruption and how the people starve but the Royal Army comes.
+When the players arrive, the Grandfather will attempt to tell them of the Kingdom's Corruption and how the people in the north starve but the Royal Army comes.
 The PCs are allowed to flee only by the Grandfather's intervention, sealing their escape.
 They are given his bag, with a note to find a Marrek in Stonebridge.

 They Flee, travelling north to Stonebridge, learning they are wanted by the Kingdom, but the descriptions are vague, not enough for them to be pinned down.